Regnal years of English and British monarchs: Latin names and abbreviations

 On many legal documents, including the head of statute rolls and statute compilations up until the mid-19th century, the regnal year is usually written out in Latin, e.g. "Anno Regni Georgii II vicesimo nono", meaning the 29th year of the reign of King George II.
 This is commonly referred to simply as "29 George II" in most English texts.

-In dense or compact legal citations, the royal name is often abbreviated, and the royal ordinal is sometimes converted from Roman to Arabic numeral (e.g. "29 Geo.2").
+In dense or compact legal citations, the royal name is often abbreviated, and the royal ordinal is sometimes converted from Roman to Arabic numeral (e.g. "29 Geo.
+2").

-Uniquely in the case of the Tudor queen Elizabeth I, the first monarch of that name, her abbreviated legal citations are usually rendered without an ordinal number, so the 25th year of Elizabeth I is simply "25 Eliz."
-However, ordinal is retained on subsequent monarchs, e.g. the 25th year of the modern queen Elizabeth II retains the numeral as 25 Eliz.
-2.
+In the case of the Tudor queen Elizabeth I, the first monarch of that name, her abbreviated legal citations are rendered without an ordinal number in older sources, so the 25th year of Elizabeth I is simply "25 Eliz."